mm6/InternetOfThingsCourse/Review.md

 + Google Charts basics
 + Google charts in course project

-### Argon microntroller lecture notes
+### Photon 2 microcontroller lecture notes

 + What is firmware?
-+ How did our Argon communicate with our node.js server??
++ How did our Photon 2 communicate with our node.js server?
 + Be able to read and interpret a simple firmware application.
-+ The Particel Device Cloud
++ The Particle Device Cloud

 ### Industrial Internet of Things (IIOT) lecture notes